top of page

 In this workshop you will learn:

-How to recognise the qualities of language which reaches for processes of racial repair or healing
+How to recognise the qualities of a language which reaches for processes of racial repair or healing.

 This is different from wondering how things got so bad